 One of the most incredible destinations in Portugal, Madeira is one of those destinations you can’t wait to visit again.
-Much like Portugal’s other island archipelago, the Azores, one short holiday isn’t enough to discover all its popular attractions, hidden gems, magical viewpoints and especially – its fantastic walking trails.
+Much like Portugal’s other island archipelago, the Azores, one short holiday isn’t enough to discover all its famous attractions, hidden gems, magical viewpoints, and its fantastic walking trails.

-Our selection of the most interesting Madeira hiking trails is broken down into hiking styles and varying hiking levels.
+With over 450 hiking trails in Madeira, it can be hard to know where to start.
+Our selection of the most interesting hiking in Madeira is broken down into hiking styles and varying hiking levels.
 We have also included some valuable tips to help you plan your trip to Madeira.

 Madeira Levada Walks

 On Madeira Island, you have a unique chance to hike along the famous Madeira levadas – small irrigation channels or aqueducts built to transport water from the mountains to the farmlands below – a system unique to Madeira.

 Besides supplying crucial water and hydroelectric power supply, the irrigation channels provide a remarkable network of stunning walking trails.

 There is over 2,170 km of levadas in Madeira.
 Many of the best-rated Levada hikes run through lush green UNESCO forests full of giant ferns, some passing under waterfalls.
 At specific points, usually close to the levada’s source, the landscape takes on a jungle quality.